Johnbalogun/Social-Engineering/README.md

  ### [YouTube Demonstration Coming Soon](https://youtu.be)

 <h2>Description</h2>
-I have been allocated a number of emails to investigate.
-The job is to identify whether the emails are malicious or safe.
+In this project i was allocated a number of emails to investigate.
+The job was to identify whether the emails were malicious or safe.
+Below are some of the emails and my findings.
 <br />

 <h2> walk-through:</h2>